-Project F Phase Two is planned to increase coal sales to over 1 million tonnes per annum via the upgrade of mine site infrastructure, the Beringovsky Port and Coal Terminal and the construction of a coal handling and preparation plant ("CHPP").
-The Group has, during the year ended 31 December 2017, commenced the assessment of alternative funding solutions for the further capital investment required for Project F Phase Two.
+Amaam North Phase Two is planned to increase coal production and sales to in excess of one million tonnes per annum, via the upgrade of mine site infrastructure, the Beringovsky Port and supplemented by the construction of a coal handling and preparation plant ("CHPP").
+The Group has, during 2018, commenced a reassessment of the size, nature and timing of the Company's expansion and business development programme, the process expected to be completed by the end of 2019.